 Whether you lose your job, an opportunity, or a relationship – loss is an inevitable part of life.

-Regardless of how it happens, loss is one of the life’s biggest challenges.
+Regardless of how it happens, a loss is one of life’s biggest challenges.
 It can feel abrupt and disruptive.
-However, loss gives you the opportunity to reflect on what is truly important so that you to keep moving forward.
+However, loss allows you to reflect on what is truly important to keep moving forward.

-Losing something that you had, or really wanted, can be a welcome wake up call.
+Losing something that you had or wanted can be a welcome wake-up call.
 Loss forces you to ask yourself, “What about what I lost was valuable to me?” and “What am I willing to do to get what I want?”

 There is not a single person alive who hasn’t experienced failure.
 To grow, you must fail.
 Failure offers a natural checkpoint on your journey, one that allows you to evaluate your recent behavioral choices so that you can make improvements.
 When you fail, you get the chance to review your decisions and behaviors, like an athlete reviews the taped footage between games.